1. What is hormone therapy?

 Other common side effects with most hormone drugs include:

-- joint/muscle pain and stiffness
+- Joint or muscle pain and stiffness

-- effects on the bones
+- Effects on the bones

 Managing side effects